mathjax/MathJax-docs/web/typeset.rst

 wish to include MathJax in your page only if it is necessary.
-If you are using a content-management system that puts headers and footers into your pages automatically, you may not want to include MathJax directly, unless most of your pages include math, as that would laod MathJax on *all* your pages.
+If you are using a content-management system that puts headers and footers into your pages automatically, you may not want to include MathJax directly, unless most of your pages include math, as that would load MathJax on *all* your pages.
 Once MathJax has been loaded, it should be in the browser's cache and load quickly on subsequent pages, but the first page a reader looks at will load more slowly.
 In order to